-- Clears the calculator line and history stack. - Clears all values stored in built-in variables. - Deletes all equations you've entered into the Solver, and their variables. - Clears all SUM, CFLO, and TEXT lists, including their names. - Clears all appointments. - Sets these conditions: month/day/year date format, 12-hour time format, 2 decimal places (FIX 2), period (.) decimal point, beeper on, Degrees mode, printer tracing off, and printer without ac adapter.
+- Clears the calculator line and history stack. - Clears all values stored in built-in variables. - Deletes all equations you've entered into the Solver, and their variables. - Clears all SUM, CFLO, and TEXT lists, including their names. - Clears all appointments. - Sets these conditions: month/day/year date format, 12-hour time format, 2 decimal places (FIX 2), period (.) decimal point, beeper on, Degrees mode, printer tracing off, printer without ac adapter, and Double Space mode off. - Maintains the selected mode-ALG or RPN.